|HPS 0410||Einstein for Everyone|

 In constructive interference, the phases of the waves are such that they add to form a combined wave of greater amplitude.
 The figure shows the greatest possible effect of constructive interference.
 All the parts of the two waves line up to interfere constructively everywhere.

-way as to interfere destructively everywhere.
+interfere destructively everywhere.

 In ordinary cases of interference, such as the two slit experiments, both destructive and constructive interference happen in different parts of the region where the waves intersect.
 That leads to the complicated interference patterns seen.